affixalex/affixalex.github.io/_posts/2016-03-27-pci-passthrough-on-illumos-kvm.markdown

 1. IOMMU support
 2. A pci_stub driver to blacklist the GPUs

 The [IOMMU interfaces](http://garrett.damore.org/2008/09/iommu-comes-to-solaris-x86.html) are present, but the AMD64 code will need a rewrite (according to [@rmustacc](https://twitter.com/rmustacc)).
-So this isn't an infeasible thing.
+I'm attributing that just to be clear that I wasn't making any value judgements here, but the point is that this isn't an infeasible thing.

     <rmustacc> Like anything else at that layer, it's not particularly hard as it
                is detailed.